-For centuries, farmers and in the Southeast Asia specifically in Thailand, Indonesia and Malaysia have chewed the leaves of a native medicinal plant known as the Kratom.
-It helps to boost energy levels and overcome fatigue while working in the fields.
+For centuries, farmers and in Southeast Asia, specifically in Thailand, Indonesia, and Malaysia, chewed the leaves of a native medicinal plant known as the Kratom.
+These leaves helped boost energy levels and overcome fatigue while working in the fields.

 The culture has now eventually evolved into a modern one where people have begun using this plant for pleasure and relaxation.

 After the scientific studies confirming the therapeutic effects of Kratom, it was made easily obtainable by the herbalists and homeopaths.
-It has to treat various health conditions like anxiety, fatigue, low energy levels, muscular pains, diarrhea, etc. until Thailand and Malaysia labeled the herb as “a dangerous drug” and banned it in the year 2003 for its anesthetic effects, fearing Kratom could result in dependency and addiction.
+It became a natural supplement for the treatment of various health conditions like anxiety, fatigue, low energy levels, muscular pains, diarrhea, etc. However, Thailand and Malaysia labeled the herb as “a dangerous drug” and banned it in the year 2003 for its anesthetic effects, fearing Kratom could result in dependency and addiction.

 However, every time we research about this astounding plant, we come across varying opinions and ideas.
 There is a peer group that advocates Kratom for its health benefits and therapeutic effects.

-Its ability to aid recovery from opiate addiction, but on the other hand there are also those agencies that debate Kratom is possibly a dangerous drug of abuse.
+Kratom may aid recovery from opiate addiction, but on the other hand, there are also those agencies that debate Kratom is possibly a dangerous drug of abuse.
 It can cause dependence and addiction in users (with prolonged and regular use).

 This article discusses whether Kratom is addictive, and what are the signs and symptoms of Kratom abuse.